projectdiscovery/nuclei/v2/pkg/tmplexec/multiproto/README.md

 ## multi protocol execution

 ### Implementation
-when template is unmarshalled, if it uses more than one protocol, it will be converted to a multi protocol and the order of the protocols will be preserved as they were in the template and are stored in Request.Queue when template is compiled , we iterate over queue and compile all the requests in the queue
+when template is unmarshalled, if it uses more than one protocol, then order of protocols is preserved and is same is passed to Executor multiproto is engine/backend for TemplateExecutor which takes care of sharing logic between protocols and executing them in order

 ### Execution
 when multi protocol template is executed , all protocol requests present in Queue are executed in order